joshb738/Stock-Analysis/README.md

 ### Summary

 1. There is a detailed statement on the advantages and disadvantages of refactoring code in general (3 pt).
+Advantages of refactoring code
+- Improves the efficiency of the script run time
+- Allows the code to handle larger amounts of data in
+- Easier to debug errors

+Disadvantages of refactoring code
+- Can be time consuming oto decypher original code

 2. How do these pros and cons apply to refactoring the original VBA script?(3pt)